awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/README.md

 Feedback Sentiment Analyzer (FSA) is an example application that showcases AWS services and SDKs.
 Built with ❤️ for you to explore, download, and deploy for business or pleasure.

 ## What it does
-Specifically, this application solves a ficticious use case of a hotel in Paris, France, which receives feedback from guests via comment cards in a variety of foreign languages.
+Specifically, this application solves a fictitious use case of a hotel in New York City, which receives feedback from guests via comment cards in a variety of foreign languages.

 These comment cards are:
 * uploaded through a web client